Nehle/horux/EXAMPLES.md

 ]);
 ```

-## Undoing an action
+## undoing
-Let's say we want to have a functionality to undo an action.
-Again,
-since `compose` actually returns data from `next`, we can simply leverage
-that to create a new reducer in the chain that has that responsibility.
-Here we simply keep track of the state two actions back, and return to that if
-the `undo` action comes in
+Using `compose`, we can create a proxy reducer that saves the state, and simply
+returns to an older state if the `UNDO_ACTION` is supplied

 ```javascript
 import {compose} from "horux";